spirosd/minimal-mistakes/_pages/project_ibi.md

 ---------------------------------------------------------------------

-As part of a Semester Project during my Master studies at ETH, I studied the thermal performance of a limestone building using Building Information Modelling processes, in order to evaluate and select an optimal intervention strategy.
+As part of the Project Work at IBI during my Master studies at ETH, I studied the thermal performance of a limestone building using Building Information Modelling processes, in order to evaluate and select an optimal intervention strategy.
 Both the modelling and the analysis were conducted using Autodesk Revit, for the modelling part, and Autodesk Ecotect for the analysis part, now incorporated in the Revit package.
 As far as the reference building is concerned, it belongs to the Copropriété Résidence du Parc, Meudon-la-Forêt building complex in Paris, France.
 The actual building was originally designed and constructed under the supervision of the French architect Fernand Pouillon during 1957-62.

 Actual building             |  Ecotect model